wadcom/mini-mailgun/README.md

 # Mini-MailGun

-This simple service accepts requests to send email (as JSON-formatted HTTP POST requests) and relays them to an upstream SMTP server.
+This simple service accepts requests to send email (as JSON-formatted HTTP POST requests) and relays them to appropriate mail exchanges (MXs) with SMTP.

 Prerequisites: